elastic/geneve/tests/reports/alerts_from_rules-8.15.md

       "itm4n" or "nurfed1" or
       "cfalta" or "Scott Sutherland" or
       "_nullbind" or "_tmenochet" or
-      "Boe Prox" or "jaredcatkinson" or
+      "jaredcatkinson" or "ChrisTruncer" or
-      "ChrisTruncer" or "monoxgas" or
+      "monoxgas" or "TheRealWover" or
-      "TheRealWover" or "splinter_code"
+      "splinter_code"
   )
 ```